 State Government Spending in Massachusetts.
 The following chart depicts fiscal 2002 per capita state expenditures by category for the six New England states and the U.S. average state expenditure.
 Massachusetts spent more state funds per capita on debt service (\$418) and less on education (\$1020) than any of its New England neighbors.
 The differences between states in per capita spending are similar to those in taxation, with intergovernmental transfers (to and from local and federal governments) accounting for the degree to which per capita spending exceeds per capita taxation.
-While all New England states used less than the national average of 28.5 percent for intergovernmental expenditures, the variation within the region is significant, with intergovernmental expenditures, 19.1 percent of Massachusetts expenditures, and 26.1 percent of Vermont expenditures.
+While all New England states used less than the national average of 28.5 percent for intergovernmental expenditures, the variation within the region is significant, with intergovernmental expenditures representing 13.0 percent of Rhode Island expenditures, 19.1 percent of Massachusetts expenditures, and 26.1 percent of Vermont expenditures.